sirselim/Intro_to_GWAS/README.md

 There are certain steps that are Operating System dependent that need to be performed before starting the workshop.
 I have tried to cover them off here in as much detail as required.

+Obviously before proceeding you need to ensure that you have both [R](https://www.r-project.org/) and [RStudio](https://www.rstudio.com/products/rstudio/download/) installed on your system.

 ### Windows

 Before starting the workshop you'll need to have the ability to build certain R packages from source.
 This requires special libraries, which most of the time aren't installed by default.
 To begin building R packages for Windows you'll need to install RTools.